Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means that something is more complex or deeper than it initially appears.
-The phrase uses "eye" metaphorically to suggest the surface level of something, and "meets" refers to a deeper understanding that cannot be deduced from just looking at it.
+The idiom uses "eye" metaphorically to suggest the surface level of something, and "meets" refers to a deeper understanding that cannot be deduced from just looking at it.

 Origin: